top of page

 Kim Chee

-Mix salt in water to dissolve it then add the cabbage and daikon in a large crock or stainless pot.
+Mix salt in water to dissolve it, then add the cabbage and daikon in a large crock or stainless pot.
 Cover with a lid or plate to keep vegetables submerged in brine.
 Soak for 12 hours, pour off and save the brine.
-Check vegetables for saltiness (if too salty, rinse, if not enough salt add more, a quarter teaspoon at a time, to the brine).
+Check vegetables for saltiness (if too salty, rinse; if not enough salt, add more, a quarter teaspoon at a time, to the brine).
 Mix together asparagus, beans, scallions, garlic, ginger and cayenne.
 Put cabbage and other vegetables into a large crock or stainless steel pot and pour brine back over them, making sure they all stay submerged.
 Cover with clean cloth and set aside for three to seven days, at around 70 degrees Fahrenheit, to ferment.
 If it is colder it will take longer.

 Check Kim Chee daily to make sure vegetables are always covered.
 Once ripe and sour, it will keep refrigerated for months to eat with oriental food, sandwiches, etc. It can be hot canned for longer storage.
 Bruising the vegetables before storing in jars will ensure better penetration of the juice.